This page contains frequently asked questions about Omega Concrete Countertop SealerTM.

 For any sealer, you should provide your clients with a care and maintenance guide that specifies that they should not cut on the countertops, as well as what to do if scratches do occur, and your contract should include this information.
 This is part of setting expectations, which is important no matter what sealer you use.

 Detailed instructions for scratch repair, as well as a care and maintenance guide, are available for download after purchasing Omega.
 You can provide these documents to your client.
+There is also an article about the basic process here.

 Note that with any coating, it is important to repair scratches before they become a problem.
 If scratches occur and are left unrepaired, staining agents, acids or oil could get through to the underlying concrete and discolor or damage it.